Theatre of Marcellus

 When Caesar died in 44 BC only the foundations were made and it was only after 20 BC that Octavian, already become Augustus, continued the project also he wanted to expand by purchasing land with their own money and even going to occupy the curved side of the Circus Flaminius, where from fourth century.
 B.C. only gallop races took place and celebrated the Ludi Plebei there.

 The building, still not quite finished, was used already for the performances provided during the Ludi Saeculares of 17 B.C. .; it was finished four years later and dedicated by Augustus to his nephew Marcellus to which did make a bronze statue more big of true.
 Svetonius says that during the opening ceremony the curule chair of Augustus gave a crash and he fell on his back.
-The scene was later rebuilt by Vespasian, and perhaps a last restoration was ordered by Alexander Severus.

 The diameter measured 130 meters, built as the Romans used from the bottom to up and without using depressions of the territory as the Greeks did.
 The height maybe touched 32 meters and had four orders, whose columns were at the first Tuscan, Ionic on the second and Corinthian on the third (level that is lost).
 The auditorium has been lost too, as well as the scene is no more accessible.